vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_update.md

-      --maven-type string              maven packaging type, defaults to jar --maven-version string           version number of maven artifact -n, --namespace name                 kubernetes namespace (defaulted from kube config) --param "key=value" pair         additional parameters represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
+      --maven-type string              maven packaging type, defaults to jar --maven-version string           version number of maven artifact -n, --namespace name                 kubernetes namespace (defaulted from kube config) -p, --param "key=value" pair         additional parameters represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --param-yaml "key=value" pair    specify nested parameters using YAML or JSON formatted values represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --registry-ca-cert stringArray   file path to CA certificate used to authenticate with registry, flag can be used multiple times
       --registry-password string       username for authenticating with registry